skyv26/Employee-Management-System/README.md

 ### Prerequisites

-In order to run this project you need to have a strong understand of `C/C++` with good foundation in OOPS concepts with borland graphics knowledge to understand the functionality and final thing is Turbo C/C++ 16-bit software should be on your system to work and check the output.
+In order to run this project you need to have a strong understanding of `C/C++` with a good foundation in OOPS concepts with Borland graphics knowledge to understand the functionality and the final thing is Turbo C/C++ 16-bit software should be on your system to work and check the output.

 ### Setup